realmagicgreen/magicgreen-jekyll/_posts/2018-05-17-building-with-bamboo.md

 subtitle: Bamboo is unmatched as a sustainable building material.
 It grows quickly and doesn't destroy the land.
 description: #
 category: techniques
 tags: architecture bamboo design learning sustainable-construction save-trees
 image: /assets/p/posts/techniques/building-with-bamboo/building-with-bamboo.jpg #for OG and twitter cards
 many_pictures: true # 'true' or empty
+show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
+home_slideshow_caption: # lowercase, max 12 digits, including spaces
 flag: # new or other...
 ad: # use 'true' to have post displaying AD
 featured: true # use 'true' to have it displayed in home
+photography: # put here photographer name
 ---
 Bamboo, technically a grass, has been used in building for centuries due to its impressive strength.
 It offer twice the compressive strength of concrete and about the same strength-to-weight ratio of steel in tension.
 [1]